apacheignite/documentation/marshalling/binary-marshaller.md

 Default resolver used when none is set for a type in configuration.
 It encompasses default/pre 1.8 logic - hash code is computed based on contents of byte array representing given object's field values, and `equals` compares contents of those arrays.
 Just like before 1.8 and as stated above, this implementation is fields order dependent and thus is not guaranteed to hash objects that are equal from the user's perspective in the same way, let alone compare them for equality in the same way.

 ##BinaryFieldIdentityResolver
 A resolver that hashes and compares only values of specified fields - much like IDE generated `equals` and `hashCode` do.
 With this resolver, fields traversal order is determined by configuration, hence it's more stable and predictable than the previous one.
-Its drawback is necessity to configure its fields list, while `BinaryArrayIdentityResolver` does not require any configuration at all.
+Its disadvantage is necessity to configure its fields list, while `BinaryArrayIdentityResolver` does not require any configuration at all.
 [block:api-header]
 {
   "type": "basic",